-- Understand the earth/moon/sun system, and the properties, structures, and predictable motions of celestial bodies in the Universe. - Understand the structure of Earth and how interactions of constructive and destructive forces have resulted in changes in the surface of Earth over time and the effects of the lithosphere on humans. - Understand the structures, processes and behaviors of plants that enable them to survive and reproduce.
+- Understand the earth/moon/sun system, and the properties, structures, and predictable motions of celestial bodies in the universe. - Understand the lithosphere and how interactions of constructive and destructive forces have resulted in changes in the surface of the earth over time.

-- Understand the flow of energy through ecosystems and the responses of populations to the biotic and abiotic factors in their environment. - Understand the properties of waves and the wavelike property of energy in earthquakes, light and sound waves. - Understand the structure, classifications, and physical properties of matter. - Understand characteristics of energy transfer and interactions of matter and energy.
+- Understand the structures, processes and behaviors of plants that enable them to survive and reproduce. - Understand the flow of energy through ecosystems and the responses of populations to the biotic and abiotic factors in their environment. - Understand the properties of waves and the wavelike property of energy in seismic, electromagnetic (including visible light), and sound waves. - Understand the structure, states, and physical properties of matter. - Understand characteristics of thermal and electrical energy transfer and interactions of matter and energy. - Understand the reciprocal relationship between the lithosphere and humans.